 Calculated columns in Power BI

-We can add a calculated column to the table in Power BI.
+We can write a DAX formula to add a calculated column to any table in our model.
+The formula is evaluated for each table row, and it returns a single value.
 Calculated columns are computed during data loading and become part of the data model, while measures are calculated on-the-fly during data visualization based on the report's context.

 Note: • In the Data pane, the calculated column has a table with a small sigma (Greek letter) as its icon.